-This rule of thirds thinking soon starts to come naturally to photographers.
+This rule of thirds thinking starts to come naturally to photographers.
 Soon you will be able to look at an image and just know if it looks right compositionally, or if there is something ‘off’ about it.
-You can develop this skill by finding images that you really like, and seeing if they follow the rule of thirds.
+You can develop this skill by finding images that you really like and seeing if they follow the rule of thirds.

 Examples of Images Using the Rule of Thirds

 This food photograph below is a great example of using the rule of thirds and negative space to make an impact.
-Negative space is the empty space around an image, and can really make an image stand out when used properly.
+Negative space is the empty space around an image, and it can really make an image stand out when used properly.
 You don’t have to fill the frame every time to make a great image.

 The image below of a seascape and sky fits the classic rule of thirds composition.
-The lower third gridline is lined up with the horizon and the pier is in the left hand third of the screen, also following the lower gridline.
+The lower third gridline is lined up with the horizon, and the pier is in the left hand third of the screen, also following the lower gridline.

 The portrait below shows a powerful use of rule of thirds.
 See how the intersecting lines in the top third of the grid meet across the subject’s eye?
 The lines also cross on his mouth too.
 I think this is a great example of using the rule in portraiture, combined with good use of negative space.